-3. What is the meaning of "dry weight"?
-How is it related to plant growth?
+3. What does "dry mass" mean?
+Why is it important to measure when looking at plant growth?

-Dry weight means the mass of an object after any water has been dried out of it.
-It is important to measure the true mass of other components of the object, in this case the matter added by growth of a plant.
+Dry mass means the mass of an object after any water has been dried out of it.
+It is important to measure the true mass of other components of the object, in this case the matter added by growth of a plant, and not water weight.

-4. Is a plant's source of energy related to its dry weight?
+4. Is a plant's source of energy related to its dry mass?
 Why?
 Yes; since plants use stored chemical energy in the sugar they make during photosynthesis, it's also related to dry weight since more sugar being made = greater dry mass.